Areas of Interest

 M.A.
 English, literature focus, University of Idaho

 Jake McGinnis is a doctoral student in English at the University of Notre Dame and the managing editor of ISLE: Interdisciplinary Studies in Literature and Environment.
-He specializes in United States literature and environmental thought before 1865.
+He specializes in literature and environmental thought in the nineteenth-century United States.

-In addition to his scholarly work, McGinnis is interested in creative nonfiction and the public environmental humanities.
+In addition to his scholarly writing, McGinnis is interested in creative nonfiction and the public environmental humanities.

 McGinnis was previously a lecturer in English at the University of Idaho, where he taught courses on writing, rhetoric, and professional communication.